Headshell

 A headshell is a head piece designed to be attached to the end of a turntable's or record player's tonearm, which holds the cartridge.
-Standard catridges are secured to the headshell by a couple of 2.5 mm bolts spaced 1/2" apart.
+Standard cartridges are secured to the headshell by a couple of 2.5 mm bolts spaced 1/2" apart.
+Older, non-metric cartridges used #2 (3/32") bolts.

 Some headshells are designed to allow variable weights to be attached.
 For example, the H4-S Stanton headshell comes with 2g and 4g screw-in weights.
 Extra weight can be useful to prevent skipping if the DJ is scratching the record.
+The pin diameter of most if not all of the headshells is in the exact ⌀ 1.0mm.

 H-4 Bayonet Mount

 Most headshells use a standard H-4 Bayonet Mount, which will fit all S shape tonearms.
 The bayonet has a standard barrel whose dimensions are 8 mm diameter and 12 mm length, with its four pins connected to the four colour-coded head-shell lead wires.

 Headshell lead wires colours

 The colour standards for the contact connections are as follows: